Agent CE FAQs

 1) Complete an 8 hour basic LTC course.
 The course may be self-study or online.

-2) After completing the initial 8 hour course, complete a minimum of 5 hours (one 5 hour course or combination of 5 hours) of continuing education in LTC in each renewal period.
+2) After completing the initial 8 hour course, complete a minimum of 5 hours (one 5 hour course or combination of 5 hours) of continuing education in LTC in each license renewal period.
 Courses can be self-study or online.

 1) To sell Indiana Partnership LTC policies, a producer must comply with the above and complete a 7 hour Partnership LTC course.
 This course is a one time course, in-classroom only.